gracelang/language/spec.md

 operator symbols, but `.` is not, because it is reserved.

-Most Grace operators have the same precedence: it is a syntax error for two different operator symbols to appear in an expression without parenthesis to indicate order of evaluation.
+Most Grace operators have the same precedence: it is a syntax error for two distinct operator symbols to appear in an expression without parenthesis to indicate order of evaluation.
 The same operator symbol can be requested more than once without parenthesis; such expressions are evaluated left-to-right.